JohannesLorenz/lmms-wiki/Compiling-lmms-(Apple).md

     nodejs npm
     ```

-    > NOTE: if the build fails because it can not find the QT version as in the following snippet then you should check that you can run qmake from the console, if you can't, you probably need to manually create 2 links (or find a better solution for the ticket [macports qt4-mac](https://trac.macports.org/ticket/49629))
+    > **Note:** If the build fails because it can not find the QT version as in the following snippet then you should check that you can run qmake from the console, if you can't, you probably need to manually create 2 links (or find a better solution for the ticket [macports qt4-mac](https://trac.macports.org/ticket/49629))

     ```
     CMake Error at /opt/local/share/cmake-3.4/Modules/FindQt4.cmake:1324 (message):